lorenzo-rovigatti/comp_bio_notes/introduction.md

 1. **X-ray Crystallography**:
    - **Procedure**: The biomolecule is crystallized, and then X-rays are directed at the crystal.
 The X-rays diffract as they pass through the crystal, creating a diffraction pattern that can be recorded.
 The diffraction pattern is analyzed to determine the electron density map, which is used to model the atomic structure of the biomolecule.
    - **Advantages**: High resolution, can be used for large biomolecules.
-   - **Limitations**: Requires high-quality crystals, which can be difficult to obtain for some biomolecules (*e.g.* molecules that are not soluble in water).
+   - **Limitations**: Requires high-quality crystals, which can be difficult to obtain for some biomolecules (*e.g.* molecules that are not soluble in water, like many membrane proteins).

 2. **Nuclear Magnetic Resonance (NMR) Spectroscopy**:
    - **Procedure**: The biomolecule is dissolved in solution, and NMR spectra are obtained by applying a magnetic field and measuring the resulting interactions between nuclear spins.
 The spectra provide information about the distances and angles between atoms, which are used to calculate the 3D structure.
    - **Advantages**: Provides information about the dynamics and flexibility of biomolecules in solution.
-   - **Limitations**: Generally limited to smaller biomolecules (up to about 50 kDa), although recent advances are pushing these limits.
+   - **Limitations**: Generally limited to smaller biomolecules (up to about 50 kDa, *i.e.* $\approx 500$ amino acids or $\approx 200$ nucleotides), although recent advances are pushing these limits.

 3. **Cryo-Electron Microscopy (cryo-EM)**:
    - **Procedure**: The biomolecule is rapidly frozen in a thin layer of ice, and then imaged using an electron microscope.
 Thousands of 2D images are collected and computationally combined to reconstruct a 3D model of the biomolecule.